mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 ![dependencies for ASP.NET Core](https://raw.githubusercontent.com/mobiletonster/blogposts/main/code/aspnetcore/images/moved-cheese/2-dependencies.jpg#screenshot)

-The framework now inclueds `Microsoft.AspNetCore.App` which will bring in all the necessary packages to create an ASP.NET Core application.
+The framework now includes `Microsoft.AspNetCore.App` which will bring in all the necessary packages to create an ASP.NET Core application.
 It will also modify the global using statements to include ASP.NET specific using statements.

 Now let's remove the `Console.WriteLine("Hello World!");` line and add the ASP.NET Core specific code.